Semen analysis: Appearance

 Semen normally has a whitish-gray colour.
 It tends to get a yellowish tint as a man ages.
 Semen colour is also influenced by the food we eat: foods that are high in sulfur, such as garlic, may result in a man producing yellow semen.
 Presence of blood in semen (hematospermia) leads to a brownish or red coloured ejaculate.
 Hematospermia is a rare condition.

 Semen that has a deep yellow colour or is greenish in appearance may be due to medication.
 Brown semen is mainly a result of infection and inflammation of the prostate gland, urethra, epididymis and seminal vesicles.
 Other causes of unusual semen colour include sexually transmitted infections such as gonorrhea and chlamydia, genital surgery and injury to the male sex organs.

 Fructose level

 Fructose level in the semen may be analysed to determine the amount of energy available to the semen for moving.
 WHO specifies a normal level of 13 μmol per sample.
 Absence of fructose may indicate a problem with the seminal vesicles.
+The semen fructose test checks for the presence of fructose in the seminal fluid.
+Fructose is normally present in the semen, as it is secreted by the seminal vesicles.
+The absence of fructose indicates ejaculatory duct obstruction or other pathology.